808 State: Pseudonyms and side projects

+In 1990, 808 State composed the theme tune to the Channel 4 television programme, The Word.

 Partington and Barker presented the 808 State Radio Show, first on Sunset 102 from 1989 to 1993, and later on Kiss 102 from 1994 to 1997.
-In 2012 they reinvented the program as the 808 State Webio Show for a number of months on Mike Joyce's internet based BeatWolf Radio.
-In 1990, 808 State composed the theme tune to the Channel 4 television programme, The Word.
+In 2012, they reinvented the program as the 808 State Webio Show for a number of months on Mike Joyce's internet based BeatWolf Radio.

 808 State and its various members have recorded under a variety of pseudonyms.
 An early EP, containing the tracks "Massage-a-Rama" and "Sex Mechanic", was released under the name Lounge Jays.
 These tracks have since been re-released by Rephlex Records on the Prebuild LP.
 Another early EP, Wax on the Melt, was released under the name Hit Squad Mcr.
 This is the only release on which all five members of the group (Massey, Price, Simpson, Barker, and Partington) contributed simultaneously.

 Massey released the solo album Subtracks under the name Massonix on Skam Records.
 He was a member of Biting Tongues, an experimental jazz rock group once signed to Factory Records.
-He also created the big band project called Massey's Toolshed Allstars (eventually shortened to Toolshed).
-Under the pseudonym Professor Vernon World, Massey as drummer/producer with the ladies combo organ quartet The Sisters of Transistors released an album, and is also a member of Sun Ra homage The Part-Time Heliocentric Cosmo Drama After School Club.
+He also created the big band project called Massey's Toolshed Allstars (eventually shortened to 'Toolshed').
+Under the pseudonym Professor Vernon World, Massey as drummer/producer with the ladies combo organ quartet the Sisters of Transistors released an album, and is also a member of Sun Ra homage the Part-Time Heliocentric Cosmo Drama After School Club.

 Price released a couple of EPs under the name Switzerland.
-He also managed the band Kaliphz (later known as Kaleef) who had a hit with a hip-hop cover version of The Stranglers "Golden Brown".
+He also managed the band Kaliphz (later known as Kaleef) who had a hit with a hip-hop cover version of the Stranglers' "Golden Brown".
 Barker has produced a small number of tracks under the names Atlas and Benaco.
-Partington has recorded under the name Jeep.
+Partington has also recorded under the name Jeep.